-• The Julie A. Crawford Memorial Scholarship
+• The Julie A. Crawford Memorial Scholarship This award is given to a first year student in veterinary medicine demonstrating excellence in clinical skills and casebased problem solving.

-This award is given to a first-year student in Veterinary Medicine demonstrating excellence in clinical skills and casebased problem-solving.
+• The Roy & Margaret Crosby Memorial Award

-• The Roy and Margaret Crosby Memorial Award This award is given to a deserving student in the third or second year at the Atlantic Veterinary College who attended a Prince Edward Island high school and who demonstrates interest in equine or canine veterinary medicine.
+This award is given to a deserving third or second year student in veterinary medicine who attended a Prince Edward Island high school and who demonstrates interest in equine or canine veterinary medicine.